SLOW FOOD SF EVENTS

 PriceGeneral Admission: $80 Student/Food Activist under 30: $60

-Slow Food San Francisco invites you to the Third Annual Childhood Obesity Bay Area Conference.
-This Conference brings together local stakeholders in childhood obesity prevention to promote innovation and provide insight into work being done on this critical issue.
+Slow Food San Francisco’s Annual Childhood Obesity Bay Area Conference brings together local stakeholders in childhood obesity prevention to promote innovation and provide insight into work being done on this critical issue.

 Participants will walk away with a more comprehensive understanding of childhood obesity and knowledge of the challenges impacting different fields and individuals.
 The place-based approach of the COBA Conference allows for meaningful networking and the exchange of effective and local best practices.
 We hope all attendees walk away better equipped to create successful models for change.